openshift/enhancements/enhancements/observability/cluster-observability-operator-logging-stack.md

 1. The user goes to the console and creates a `LoggingStack` resource.
 In this resource the user providers an OpenShift Logging subscription channel (e.g. `stable-5.8`).
 2. The Cluster Observability Operator creates an `OperatorGroup` and `Subscription` for CLO in `openshift-logging` from the catalog source `redhat-operator` and namespace `openshift-marketplace`.
 3. The Cluster Observability Operator creates an `OperatorGroup` and `Subscription` for LO in `openshift-operators-redhat` from the catalog source `redhat-operator` and namespace `openshift-marketplace`.
-4. The cluster observability tracks the corresponding `ClusterServiceVersions` for CLO and LO until they reach the phase `succeeded`.
+4. The Cluster Observability Operator tracks the corresponding `ClusterServiceVersions` for CLO and LO until they reach the phase `succeeded`.
-5. The cluster obserbability operator creates a `ClusterLogForwarder` and a `LokiStack` resource in `openshift-logging` which create and manage all logging stack components.
+5. The Cluster Observability Operator creates a `ClusterLogForwarder` and a `LokiStack` resource in `openshift-logging` which create and manage all logging stack components.
 6. The Cluster Observability Operator tracks on a high-level when all stack components (i.e. collection, storage, rules) reach the phase `ready`.
 7. The Cluster Observability Operator creates an `ObservabilityUIPlugin` resource that will create and manage the [logging-view-plugin](logging-view-plugin) plugin.
 8. **Optional**: The Cluster Observability Operator creates a [korrel8r](korrel8r) deployment resource if and only if a `MonitoringStack` resource exists.